"The Incredible 'Super-Pro'

 RF box and one in the Crystal Filter box.
 All other components are

 of dependable quality.

 The SP-400 was considered a flop.
 It didn't sell all that well.
 It was too expensive for most hams and those hams that could afford its $342 selling price were buying Collins gear instead.
 The circuit changes were minor and basically left Hammarlund's post-WWII 'Super-Pro' working exactly like the 1939 SP-200 receivers.
 The cosmetic changes ended up causing the SP-400 to age gracelessly, becoming an ugly, unwanted relic around the ham shack.
-The SP-400 was just a "stop-gap" for Hammarlund as they worked with the U.S. Army Signal Corps in designing the new 'Super-Pro' - the SP-600.
+The SP-400 was just a "stop-gap" for Hammarlund while they worked with the U.S. Army Signal Corps in designing the new 'Super-Pro' - the SP-600.
 The SP-600's success and longevity of production seems to confirm that Hammarlund was directing all of their effort towards their "real" post-WWII receiver, the SP-600.
 As usual for Hammarlund, their lethargic engineering pace resulted in their new post-WWII receiver not being ready for production until 1950.

 Photo left shows under the chassis of a SP-400-SX after a rebuild.
 Obvious are the Sprague Orange Drops.